Naujiano/simple-table/README.md

 # Events

 The component emits the following events:
+- `checkClick`: Fired when the checkbox of a row is clicked.
+Returns an Array with the indexes of the rows checked.
 - `rowClick`: Fired when a row is selected.
 Returns an Object with the entire row.
-- `checkClick`: Fired when the checkbox of a row is clicked.
-Returns an Array with the indexes of the rows checked.
 - `rowEdit`: Fired when a row is edited.
 Returns an Object with the following keys: `rowIndex`, `key`, `value`, with the index of the edited row, they edited keyname and the value after the edition is done.

-- `rowDelete`: Fired when a row is deleted.
-Returns the deleted row index.
+The component listen to the following events:
+- `resize`: Fired when the browser window is resized.
+The component recalculates the headers size and position each time this event is fired.
+You can fire this event from Javascript if you need to make the component react to a container resize event on your code.

 # Interactive working example